char-1ee/CodingInterviewChinese2/Interview.md

 - File management

+  - Careful!

+    - Just `path` is a file or directory named `path` in the current directory.
+    - `./path` is a file or directory named `path` in the current directory, with the directory spelled out.
+The dot directory `.` represents the current directory, and `path` is the name of the file or directory within this directory.
+    - `~/path` is a shorthand for `$HOME/path` where `$HOME` is a variable which refers to your home directory.
+Typically your home directory will be somewhere like `/home/you` or `/Users/you` where `you` is your account name.
+(The command `echo "$HOME"` will display your home directory.)
+The expanded value is an absolute path (unless you have messed up the value of `$HOME` thoroughly), as indicated by the initial slash.
+    - `/path` is an absolute path which refers to a file or directory named `path` which is in the _root_ directory `/`.
+Every file on Unix is ultimately somewhere in the directory tree which starts with the root directory

   - ls, ls -l, ls -a
   - cp, mv
   - symlinks
   - `grep [options] pattern [files]`: pattern -> regex pattern (`^` start of a line, `$` end of a line)

     - case sensitive search: `grep -i "Unix" file.txt`
     - display the number of matches: `grep -c "unix" file.txt`
     - display the file names that matches the pattern: `grep -l "unix" f1 f2 f3 f4`
     - display the matched pattern" `grep -o "unix" file`
     - show the line number while displaying the output: `grep -n "unix" file`

   - find, wc
   - cut, cat, sort